saswatijena/aws-dva-c02-notes/serverless-computing.md

   - Lambda are created with an execution role, which can be allowed to get access to s3, dynamodb etc.

   ## API Gateway
-  - Provides an enpoint to your applications running in AWS
+  - Provides an endpoint to your applications running in AWS
-  - Throttling - you can throttle API gateway to prenvent your application from being overloaded by too many requests
+  - Throttling - you can throttle API gateway to prevent your application from being overloaded by too many requests
-  - Cloudwatch - Everything is logged to cloudwatch for eb. api calls, latencies and errors.
+  - Cloudwatch - Everything is logged to cloudwatch for eg. api calls, latencies and errors.